doughague/dotfiles/Readme.md

 ./install
 ```

+Note that `stow` will steadfastly refuse to overwright files which it
+does not "own".
+You will, therefore, want to remove (and back up!) your
+current relevant dotfiles in `~/`.
+You can, of course, edit the files in
+`~/.dotfiles` to match your own specifications.

-Note that it might be handy to put these files in something like
+Also, it might be handy to put these files in something like
 `Projects/dotfiles` and sym-link to `~/.dotfiles`.

 ## Modify